Fatdevil/GolfIQ-YOLO/README.md

 - Range Practice (beta) is available at `/range/practice`.
 It currently calls `/cv/mock/analyze` to show ball speed, carry, launch, side angle, and a running session summary with averages and dispersion.
 - Range Games (beta) on `/range/practice`: Target Bingo around a chosen distance, a spray heatmap of your session, and a one-click share summary.
+- Min bag & Gapping (beta) – configure your clubs under `/bag` and use the Gapping mode on `/range/practice` to update real carry distances.

 ### Calibration wizard